vanesterik/mads-deep-learning-portfolio/assigments/_posts/2025-09-25-ethics-portfolio-assigment-1/index.md

 The fact that these models were so easy to find, leads me to believe that there are many more models out there.
 This was also eluded to by our lecturer.

-With this in mind I would expect a model that is specifically designed for data ethics to exist.
-The only exception to this is *The Ethical Decision-Making Algorithm*, as this is not really a model but a roadmap to develop ethical algorithms.
+With this in mind I would expect a model that is specifically designed for data ethics to exist, but I have not found one.
+The only exception to this statement is *The Ethical Decision-Making Algorithm*, which is not so much a model as it is a roadmap for developing ethical algorithms.

+With more time I would have liked to explore more models and perhaps find one that is specifically designed for data ethics.
+However, I do believe that the models I have researched are relevant and applicable to the field of data science.

 ## Conclusion

 After comparing the models, I find *The Potter Box* to be the most appealing.
 It provides a clear and structured approach to ethical decision-making, which is crucial in the complex field of data science.
 It aligns well with the various facets of ethical dilemmas in data science.

 However, I do acknowledge that applying the model may lead to different decisions based on individual interpretations.
 But this could also be seen as a strength, as one could apply the model with multiple stakeholders to reach a consensus.
-I am Dutch and the Dutch are known for their polder model, which is all about consensus and logical for me to apply to ethical decision-making.
+I am Dutch - and the Dutch are known for their *'polder model'*, which is all about consensus and therefore logical and appealing for me to apply to ethical decision-making.

 ## References